pnnl/Hydro-Oscillations/README.md

 EPCL script "2_Modifying_PowerFlow_for_WHV.p" is used to modify the power flow case in step 2.
 This script sets the new Pgen and Pmax values calculated in step 1, for one hydro generator at a time and runs a governor power flow each time for re-dispatch.
 The output of this step is a new power flow file (.sav extension) which will be used in the subsequent step.

+EPCL script "3_WHV_hdam_var_Break_Insertion.p" takes in the modified power flow case as input and sets the appropriate parameters for changing water heads in hydro governor models (hdam parameter in hygov model).
+Following this a brake insertion test is carried out.
+The outputs of this test is saved as channel file (.chf).

 ## Nordic 44 Bus System Examples